Skip to content

 Foil shielding tape uses thin pieces of conductive metal with an adhesive to shield electronics.

-Because you can customize tapes to fit your equipment perfectly, there is less waste which saves you money.
-Their versatility means you can also use them for anti-static masking, mechanical protection, static charge grounding, component cushioning.
+Because you can customize tapes to fit your equipment perfectly, there is less waste saving you money.
+You can also use their versatility for anti-static masking, mechanical protection, static charge grounding, and component cushioning.

 Additionally, you can get foil tapes in almost any type of metal.
 Some options include: